daniel570/terraform-k8s-nginx/README.md

 execute "teraform apply" and begin with creating the infrastructure and clusters.

-after creating is completed, we would like to begin with creating our nginx deployments.
+after processes are completed, we would like to begin with creating our nginx deployments.

 vim "nginx.sh" copy the contents of "nginx.sh" into the file

 execute "./nginx.sh"

-after the successful script execution and deployment and exposure of the service is done, we would like to edit the "index.html" file so when we access the external ip address it would display "Hello Tunity!":
+after the successful script execution and deployment and exposure of the service is done, we would like to edit the "index.html" file so when we access the external ip address it would display ourown text message:

 edit the pods in deployment to display "Hello Tunity!":